cvuosalo/MuonCollider/Delphes/README.md

 set iseed 1823211
 ```
 The process is expected to take about 5-60 min.
-After generate the evetns, don't forget to gunzip the .hepmc.tar.gz for preparation for delphes simulation:
+After generate the events, don't forget to gunzip the .hepmc.tar.gz for preparation for delphes simulation:
 ```bash
 cd <your output directory>/Events/run_01/ gunzip tag_1_pythia8_events.hepmc.gz